Skye, Lochaber and Badenoch (Scottish Parliament constituency)

 The seat has been held by Kate Forbes of the Scottish National Party since the 2016 Scottish Parliament election.

 Electoral region

-The Skye, Lochaber and Badenoch constituency is part of the Highlands and Islands electoral region; the other seven constituencies are Argyll and Bute; Caithness, Sutherland and Ross; Inverness and Nairn; Moray; Na h-Eileanan an Iar; Orkney; Shetland.
-The Highlands and Islands electoral region covers most of Argyll and Bute council area, all of the Highland council area, most of the Moray council area, all of the Orkney Islands council area, all of the Shetland Islands council area and all of Na h-Eileanan Siar.
+The Skye, Lochaber and Badenoch constituency constituency is one of eight forming the Highlands and Islands electoral region.
+The other seven constituencies in the region are Argyll and Bute, Caithness, Sutherland and Ross, Inverness and Nairn, Moray, Na h-Eileanan an Iar, Orkney, and Shetland.
+The region covers most of Argyll and Bute council area, all of the Highland council area, most of the Moray council area, all of the Orkney Islands council area, all of the Shetland Islands council area and all of Na h-Eileanan Siar.